kurakste/url-parameter-parser/README.md

 # Simple and lightweight url decoder.
   Just help extract key-value from GET URL string.
-  Result will be object key-value.
+  Result will be object {key: value, }

 ## Installation